Baffert mulling Medina Spirit's next step after Derby win - WHIZ News

 Baffert might throw another one of his pupils into the Preakness mix.

-He preceded his availability with reporters by working a couple of horses including Concert Tour, who finished third in the Arkansas Derby.
+He preceded his availability with reporters by working Concert Tour, who finished third in the Arkansas Derby.
 A decision by owners Gary and Mary West looms for the colt with three wins.

 In the meantime, Baffert basked in the afterglow of Medina Spirit’s biggest victory.

 His lone Derby entrant was somewhat under the radar at 12-1 odds following consecutive second-place finishes, including one against Rock Your World in the Santa Anita Derby.
-Medina Spirit quickly set the line behind him and didn’t relent despite pressure, covering the 1 1/4 miles in 2:01.02.
+Medina Spirit quickly set the line behind him, covering the 1 1/4 miles in 2:01.02.

 The two-time Triple Crown winner was careful not to make any projections about his latest Derby champ, whom he briefly paraded in front of a gathering outside his barn.
 Baffert then led him inside for a well-deserved rest before his next chapter.